liferay/liferay-screens/android/documentation/views.md

-# Views in Liferay Screens for iOS
+# Views in Liferay Screens for Android

 ## Important Note